miRx923/docker-todo-list-web-app/README.md

 <h1 align=center>TODO Web Application 📋✍️</h1>

-&emsp;&emsp;Flask TODO web application using HTML and CSS for visualization and PostgreSQL database for storing and managing the TODO list.
+&emsp;&emsp;Containerized Flask TODO web application using HTML and CSS for visualization and PostgreSQL database for storing and managing the TODO list.
 The application consists of two Docker containers.

 <hr>